 To understand why, I have to provide some background information first.
 Our eldest son, Billy, was born in 1994 with a cleft lip and palette.
 There was no indication of a birth defect prior to his birth, so this came as a complete shock to Diann and me.
 A cleft lip and palette is essentially an opening extending through the lip and roof of the mouth that failed to fuse during development of the fetus.
 The physical appearance of babies with this birth defect is somewhat startlingly.

 Since we had no prior knowledge or family history of this condition, Diann and I were extremely concerned for our son.
 We learned that the lip and palette could be "corrected" through surgery and we were given a stack of medical literature.
 Although we had been extremely careful about every aspect of Diann's pregnancy, our initial reaction was to think that this was a result of something we did wrong and to wonder how this could have happened to us and our baby.
 However, we quickly realized that this was not at all about us, but rather all about Billy.
+God made us his parents for a reason.
 To be good parents to him, we would have to accept him (and his condition) just as he was and put all of our focus on helping him.

 That night, I went home from the hospital and read everything the doctors gave us several times.
 While the information educated me to the medical facts of my son's condition, it did little to ease my concerns about his future.
 In the following days and weeks, we met with doctors from the University of Connecticut Craniofacial Team that would perform Billy's surgeries.
 We also met parents of other children born with a cleft lip and palette.
 We learned that Billy would need two surgeries in the first year of his life- one at three months to close his lip and another later that year to repair his palette.
 At eight years of age, he would also need a bone graft to reconstruct his gum line.
 While understanding the surgical procedures was helpful, hearing from other parents with children that had undergone similar surgeries truly gave us hope and comfort.